5UP3R-D1N/Mindustry-logic-schem-collection/README.md

 Shape renderer in mindustry!
 can render upto 46 shape at a time (due to bank size limit). instruction included in schem.
+*Note : This creation will not fully work in V5 and V6

 2. **MSTR**
 first **smart AI** built-in thorium reactor in the game!